 Christine Dimaculangan, PharmD is originally from Jersey City, NJ.
 She received her Doctor of Pharmacy degree from the Philadelphia College of Pharmacy at the University of the Sciences in Philadelphia, PA.
-She completed her PGY-1 pharmacy residency training at GLHFC/MCPHS University and is currently participating in PGY-2 training in ambulatory care at the University of Maryland School of Pharmacy in Baltimore, MD.
+She completed her PGY-1 Pharmacy Residency Training at GLHFC/MCPHS University and completed her PGY-2 Training in Ambulatory Care at the University of Maryland School of Pharmacy in Baltimore, MD.
 She currently holds a position as a Clinical Assistant Professor at Ernest Mario School of Pharmacy at Rutgers University.
 Her practice site is within a HIV and Hepatitis C clinic associated with Jersey City Medical Center.
-She collaborates with a team managing conditions such as diabetes, hypertension, and dyslipidemia) in the setting of HIV and Hepatitis C. Her professional interests include transitions of care, primary care, serving the underserved, and academia.
-Her favorite part of the GLFHC/MCPHS University residency was having the opportunity to serve a community with people who are passionate about the work they do every single day.
+She collaborates with a team managing conditions such as diabetes, hypertension, and dyslipidemia) in the setting of HIV and Hepatitis C. Her professional interests include primary care, infectious diseases, transitions of care, transplant, serving the underserved, and academia.
+Christine’s favorite part of the GLFHC/MCPHS University residency was having the opportunity to serve a community with people who are passionate about the work they do every single day.
 Outside of pharmacy, she enjoys hiking, trying new foods, watching live music, and spending time with her family.

 Alana Regan, PharmD, BCPP received her Doctor of Pharmacy degree from Western New England University in Springfield, MA.
 Following the completion of her PGY-1 residency at GLFHC/MCPHS University, Alana continued her post-graduate training and completed a PGY-2 psychiatric pharmacy residency at the VA Boston Healthcare System.
 She now works for McLean Hospital as a clinical pharmacist.
 Her pharmacy practice interests include mental health, chronic disease state management, teaching, and improving patient access.
 Alana attributes her wonderful experience at GLFHC/MCPHS University’s residency program to the wide variety of patient care and collaborative pharmacy practice experiences afforded to her, all with a focus on her professional development.
 In her free time, Alana enjoys relaxing with family and friends by exercising, cooking, or traveling together.